ML4GW/gwak2/gwak/train/README.md

 The code is organized using [`Snakemake`](https://snakemake.readthedocs.io/en/stable/).
 The Snakemake workflow management system is a tool to create reproducible and scalable data analyses.

+Check the [Snakefile](/.Snakefile) for the definition of analysis steps, eg `rules`.
+Typically, each `rule` is a wrapper around a python function.
+Though, `Snakemake` can be used in much more cases.

 To run snakemake do
 ```
 snakemake -c1 {rule_name}